sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.17
 I figured out how I want the Delvers to initially ask Lo to join them.
 I think that the scene does a lot for fleshing out Lo, and also for helping me discuss what the issues are (since I have to explain them to Lo).
 Lo DOES wear cardigans.
 I don't know why!
 What the fuck!
 Soon (tomorrow?)
 I want to organize the segments further--into the steps of the hero's journey.

+## 2018.12.18
+Okay!
+Today I will organize scenes further into...segments?
+I dunno.
+Steps of the hero's journey because I am leaning on that like the crutch that it is.
+Because crutches help you walk and I am HERE for any help I can get.
+Okay, having done that, there are things I've learned.
+Just because LO's story is organized via Hero's Journey doesn't mean the whole story fits in to that rubric.
+There are definitely things that need to happen that don't fit the segment that I'm just sticking in there because I think that's roughly when it actually happens.
+Also realizing Fi has her own journey to go on through the book that I need to work out.
+I love Fi.
+She's really my fave character.
+All that said....we're getting there.
+We're about 60000 words and still have maybe another 10-15k that needs to be written.
+Then...rewritten.
+And rewritten.
+You know.
+But that's fine.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling